From Reasoning LLMs to BERT: A Two-Stage Distillation Framework for Search Relevance: The Reasoning then Distilling Framework

 \subsubsection{Supervised Fine-Tuning (SFT)}

 The goal of this stage is to align the base model with human-like reasoning.
-To this end, we \textbf{first} curated a high-quality dataset of tens of thousands of samples, each comprising a <query, service> pair and a meticulously human-annotated reasoning chain leading to a final answer.
-We \textbf{then} fine-tuned the base model$M_{cpt}$ on this dataset, enabling it to predict the corresponding <reason$r_i$, answer$a_i$> jointly from the input <query$q_i$, service$s_i$> pair by minimizing the standard cross-entropy loss over the sequence:
+To this end, we first curated a high-quality dataset of tens of thousands of samples, each comprising a <query, service> pair and a meticulously human-annotated reasoning chain leading to a final answer.

+We then fine-tuned the base model $M_{cpt}$ on this dataset, enabling it to predict the corresponding reasoning chain $r_i$ and answer $a_i$ jointly from the input pair $(q_i, s_i)$, where $q_i$ and $s_i$ represent the $i$-th \textbf{query} and \textbf{service}, respectively.
+The model is optimized by minimizing the standard cross-entropy loss over the sequence:

 where $N$ is the total number of training samples.
+For the remainder of this paper, we consistently use $q$ and $s$ to denote query and service.

 This alignment process compels the model to internalize the human-annotated reasoning patterns.
 Consequently, this model, denoted as $M_{SFT}$, gains the preliminary ability to produce a logical and business-rule-compliant reasoning chain before delivering its final answer.